Field scabious

 About This Species

 Field scabious crowds out forage and pasture plants, reducing food availability for grazing animals.
 It grows along disturbed roadsides throughout the province.
-It is an escaped ornamental popular for its pretty flower and ability to attract butterflies.
+It is an escaped ornamental popular for its pretty flower and ability to attract butterflies from its native range of Europe and Asia.
 A single plant can produce up to 2,000 seeds, which makes this plant difficult to remove once established.
-It is considered a noxious weed in parts of BC.
+Field scabious is designated as a Regional Noxious Weed by the BC Weed Control Act, as well as a Regional Containment/Control species by the BC Provincial Priority Invasive Species List.

 How to Identify